shingalaparth/A.I.-modual/Readme.txt

 pip install SpeechRecognition
 pip install Microphone

-go to setting and try to the go to sound and change input device to microphone
+go to setting and then go to sound and change input device to microphone